copp1723/onekeel_agent/README.md

 - ✅ Enhanced insight generator to work with in-memory data objects
 - ✅ Added metadata tracking for LLM responses and prompt versions
 - ✅ Created comprehensive unit tests for all new components
+- ✅ Implemented retry mechanisms with exponential backoff for all critical operations
+- ✅ Added circuit breaker pattern to prevent cascading failures
+- ✅ Enhanced system reliability for email operations, file parsing, and API calls
 - ✅ Fixed workflowEmailService.js for proper email notifications
 - ✅ Fixed taskParser.js export for correct task parsing
 - ✅ Fixed emailOTP.js module for OTP verification